IT Computer Recommendations for Students

 Word processing and electronic exams; what do you recommend?

-The primary word processing packages in use in the legal world are WordPerfect and Microsoft Word.
+The primary word processing package in use in the legal world is Microsoft Word.
 The exam software used by the Cornell Law School is the Extegrity Exam4 software package.
 Make sure and review the Cornell Information Technologies web site for more information about computing at Cornell.

 Can I get discounts on software and hardware through Cornell?